Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    This will create the base groups and folder for the application.

-2. (OPTIONAL) This step is only required if using the Policy and Procedure Content Accelerator solution:
+1. (Pnp ONLY) This step is only required if using the Policy and Procedure Content Accelerator solution:

    Create Policy and Procedure specific groups and folders: